-All About Pandoro and Panettone, Two Traditional Italian Christmas Breads Guaranteed to Delight Your Guests
+All About Pandoro and Panettone, Two Traditional Italian Christmas Breads Guaranteed to Delight Your Family

 While we're all for homemade fruitcake, our preferred treat for the holidays is an Italian Christmas bread like pandoro, the tall, star-shaped sweet bread that's made from a rich, eggy dough.
 Its name translates as "golden bread," and legend has it that early versions were covered with gold leaf.
 Pandoro is always baked in an eight-pointed star-shaped pan said to echo the mountains around the city of Verona where the treat originated.